 Land-locked provinces, like the prairies, have fewer mosquitos, but that doesn’t mean the risk is gone.
 While heartworm medications are commonly used in these places, proper pest prevention is still highly recommended to reduce your dog’s risk of infection further.

 Standard wound and infection treatments are suitable for normal bug bite reactions.
-Over-the-counter treatments like Neosporin are safe to use on dogs and can quickly disinfect the area to prevent infection and speed healing.
+Over-the-counter treatments like Neosporin is safe to use on dogs and can quickly disinfect the area to prevent infection and speed healing.

 Natural Ways to Soothe Mosquito Bites on Dogs